-I have attempted and failed to negotiate with my landlord for a lease extension without success.
-Can the Leasehold Valuation Tribunal adjudicate on such issues?
-Can you recommend a Earlsfield conveyancing firm to help?
+I have attempted and failed to negotiate with my landlord for a lease extension without getting anywhere.
+Can the Leasehold Valuation Tribunal decide on such issues?
+Can you recommend a Earlsfield conveyancing firm to represent me?

-Most certainly.
-We can put you in touch with a Earlsfield conveyancing firm who can help.
+Absolutely.
+We are happy to put you in touch with a Earlsfield conveyancing firm who can help.

 An example of a Freehold Enfranchisement decision for a Earlsfield property is 35 Trewint Street in February 2012.
 The Tribunal arrived at a premium of £32 425 for the freehold reversion.
 The matter was transferred back to the court for further consideration which required the applicants pay the premium (less any assessed costs) into court after which the court would execute a transfer of the freehold.
 This case affected 2 flats.
 The remaining number of years on the lease was 70.57 years.